luxtorpeda-dev/luxtorpeda/README.md

 *This is pre-release quality software, expect bugs and missing features.*

-*The packages.json for the supported packages and getting the latest versions will get updated on each launch of luxtorpeda.*
+*The packages.json for the supported packages and getting the latest versions will get updated on each launch of luxtorpeda, without any input needed from the user.
+New releases of the luxtorpeda client will need to be downloaded manually, but a new release of the client is not required when a package is created or updated, unless that package depends on a new feature (which will be noted in the release notes).*

 1. Close Steam.
 2. Download latest version at https://github.com/luxtorpeda-dev/luxtorpeda/releases